deadbody13/journal/README.md

 Most of the fonts in this come from Owen Earl, you can check out his fonts over at [indestructible type*](https://indestructibletype.com/Home.html).
 I really love all the fonts he puts out, especially those from the Jost* font family, which was the original font used for this but I eventually opted for No Tears* as this seemed like the best time to use it.

-The idea for the terminal notepad theme and the image that it tiles for the notebook lines comes from [wooosh](https://github.com/wooosh/dots) and it uses the [rose-pine](https://github.com/rose-pine/rose-pine-theme) theme.
+The idea for the terminal notepad theme and and the URxvt conifgs for it come from [wooosh](https://github.com/wooosh/dots).
+The kitty configs provided use the tiled image from wooosh and the [rose-pine](https://github.com/rose-pine/rose-pine-theme) theme.